 - Butter– For the crumble topping to bring together the sugar and oats.
 And just a little pat of butter rounds out the flavors of the filling and makes it incredibly moist.

-- Homemade or refrigerated pie crust
+- Pre-made or homemade pie crust

 This pie is easy to make.
 All you have to do is:

 - Prepare Pie Crust: Prepare a homemade crust or thaw a refrigerated pre-made crust and place in a deep dish pie pan.